-Dr. Michelle Garvey and her Spring 2017 GWSS 3590: Environmental Disparities and Sustainability students recently won the University of Minnesota's USpatial mapping competition in the Undergraduate - Best Body of Work category for their geographic information system (GIS) collaboration with the Minnesota Pollution Control Agency (MPCA).
-Way to go GWSS 3590!
+Dr. Michelle Garvey and students in her spring 2017 course, GWSS 3590: Environmental Disparities and Sustainability, recently won the U of M's U-Spatial mapping competition for their geographic information system collaboration with the Minnesota Pollution Control Agency.

 Over 300 Montessori and middle school students recently marched to the Capitol to share their vision for Minnesota’s present and future with MN lawmakers and policymakers.
 This event is part of an ongoing public-engagement project organized by Jigna Desai and Kari Smalkoski.